 • A completed application form

-• $160 license application fee
+• $160 fee payment

-• A copy of the fingerprinting Universal Form
+• A copy of the fingerprinting universal form

 • A copy of your payment receipt for fingerprinting

-• Your signed answers to the screening questions
+• Your signed answers to the screening questions from your exam

 You can begin by completing a background check, which is required to apply for your license.
 If you live or work in the state of New Jersey, your fingerprinting must be done at one of the IDEMIA LiveScan fingerprinting locations.
 If you live outside New Jersey, you need to contact the REC.

-1. Complete the LiveScan fingerprinting Universal Form.
+1. Complete the LiveScan fingerprinting universal form.

-2. Schedule an appointment for your fingerprinting online or by phone.
+2. Schedule an appointment for your fingerprinting.

 4. Finally, arrive at your fingerprinting location with your universal form, receipt of payment, and a photo ID.